MarynaShavlak/dev-interview-hub/src/features/RecommendationsList/api/README.md

-# `recommendationsApi`: API Documentation
+# `articleRecommendationsApi`: API Documentation

 ## Overview

-The `recommendationsApi` is a set of endpoints created using `rtkApi` for fetching article recommendations.
+The `articleRecommendationsApi` is a set of endpoints created using `rtkApi` for fetching article recommendations.
 This API enhances content discovery by providing users with tailored article suggestions based on specified criteria.

 ## Description
-The `recommendationsApi` includes the `getArticleRecommendationsList` query, which retrieves a list of recommended articles.
+The `articleRecommendationsApi` includes the `getArticleRecommendationsList` query, which retrieves a list of recommended articles.
 This endpoint leverages Redux Toolkit Query for efficient data fetching and state management.

 ### Import Details